caltechlibrary/newt/about.md

 message: "If you use this software, please cite it as below."
 type: software
 title: "Newt"
-abstract: "Newt is an experimental microservice providing two stage data routing, form data validation, simple static file services.
-Newt can route data from a request to a JSON data source
-(e.g. Postgres+PostgREST) and then take the results and run them through Pandoc server."
+abstract: "Newt is an experimental web service providing data routing and a multistage pipeline.
+The pipeline can contain services that work with JSON data.
+Example object storage, form data validation, JSON transformation, even static file services.
+Newt can route data from a request to a JSON data source (e.g. Postgres+PostgREST or Solr) and then run those results through a pipeline that may include Newt’s Mustache template engine."
 authors:
   - family-names: Doiel
     given-names: R. S.